webdriverio/webdriverio/website/docs/BestPractices.md

 __Note:__ To find out all the possible selectors WebdriverIO supports, checkout our [Selectors](./Selectors.md) page.

-Use selectors that are resilient to changes in the DOM.
+Using selectors that are resilient to changes in the DOM, you'll have a less or even no tests failing when the for example a class is removed from an element.

 Classes can be applied to multiple elements and should be avoided if possible unless you deliberately want to fetch all elements with that class.